 In terms of initial purchase price, electric ranges are cheaper than gas ranges.

 Though only a small portion of our natural gas supplies go to cooking, home cooks who prefer cooking with gas have kept households from becoming entirely electric.
-It is mainly that preference for gas cooking that keeps households from going fully electric.
 Unfortunately, natural gas contributes to climate change by releasing heat-trapping emissions into the environment.
 The manufacture and transportation of natural gas also comes with methane leaks at every step in reaching the consumer, leading to even more greenhouse gas emissions.

 Though the energy that fuels your electric stove may still come from fossil fuels, innovations in wind and solar energy are helping to lessen the negative environmental impact of that energy source.

 Leakage of methane, a potent greenhouse gas, is a concern in the home use of natural gas that has been linked to poor indoor air quality.
 Groups including the Rocky Mountain Institute, Physicians for Social Responsibility and the Sierra Club have put out a report on the health effects from gas stove pollution, which can include exacerbating health conditions like asthma.

 Gas stoves emit carbon monoxide and formaldehyde into the air as well as nitrogen dioxide at levels that exceed recommended indoor air levels.
 Nitrogen dioxide is a toxic gas according to the Environmental Protection Agency.
 In young children's bodies, elevated nitrogen dioxide levels can present a greater effect, potentially leading to learning deficits, a greater risk of childhood asthma, increased susceptibility to lung infections and a myriad of other health risks.